Quince

 BUYING

 Look out for firm fruit with a golden yellow skin.
-It is unlikely that you will find quinces in the supermarket; instead, seek them out at your local farmers market from around the end of October when the quince season begins.
+It is unlikely that you will find quince in the supermarket; instead, seek them out at your local farmers market from around the end of October when the quince season begins.

 STORING